dcramer/peated/README.md

 Create a local user to avoid setting up Google credentials:

 ```
-npm run create-user -w server
+npm run create-user -w services/api
 ```

-Run the dev server, which spins up both the `web` and the `server` services:
+Run the dev server, which spins up both the `web` and the `api` services:

 ```
 nf start